 Founded in 1924, California Western School of Law (popularly known as California Western or Cal Western) is a private, non-profit law school located in San Diego, California.
 The school was accredited by the American Bar Association in 1962 and became a member of the Association of American Law Schools in 1967.
 It is the oldest law school in San Diego.
 California Western is home to both the Southern California and Hawaii "Innocence Projects."
 Its International Law Journal is among the oldest in the nation.

 |(Location) San Diego, CA|

 Cal Western Law School is considered a Somewhat Competitive law school, which accepts only 70% of its applicants.
 Comparatively, Calwestern is Significantly Higher than the average cost for law school.

 What are you chances for admission to California Western School of Law?
 Register now to find out!

 The size of 1L sections affects the quality and consistency of teaching in law schools.
 Generally with smaller 1L section sizes, students receive more individualized attention.
-California Western School of Law 1L section size is 9% larger than law schools in California and 9% larger than all Private law schools.
+California Western School of Law 1L section size is 38% smaller than law schools in California and 34% smaller than all PRIVATE law schools.

 Deciding to attend law school requires a large financial investment with the goal of securing employment upon graduation.
 The California Western School of Law class of 2017 had an employment rate of 72% with 3% pursuing an additional degree.

 In 2017, 98.2%% of students reported their employment status 9-months after graduation.